 You can never go wrong with going back to basics.
-When you just need to present technical information and benefits, simple copy gets the job done.
+When you just need to present technical information and benefits, a simple copy gets the job done.

-An example of a product using plain copy is Google Analytics.
+An example of a product using a plain copy is Google Analytics.
 All facts and features, no story and gimmick.
 It provides just the right amount of information about what it does without being too technical or superfluous.

 A storytelling copy makes use of stories to state information.
 The audience loves interesting stories that are relatable.
 It tells them how your product or service changes lives and encourages them to try it for themselves.
 A story consists of an introduction, a conflict, a dialogue, and a solution to pique the interest of readers and keep them hooked enough to read the whole piece.